GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

     ```bash
     awk '$3 - $2 > 18' example.bed
     ```
+    ??? success "Output"

+        >```bash
+        >chromosome1	9	28
+        >chromosome2	35	54
+        >```
     !!! info ""
     - `$3`: This refers to the third field (column) of the current line.
     - `$2`: This refers to the second field (column) of the current line.
     - `$3 - $2`: This calculates the difference between the third and second fields.
     - `> 18`: This checks if the difference is greater than 18.

-    ??? success "Output"

-        >```bash
-        >chromosome1	9	28
-        >chromosome2	35	54
-        >```
+    ??? clipboard-question "Why is this useful"
+        - **Filtering Genomic Regions by Length**:
+            - In a BED file, the second and third columns typically represent the start and end positions of genomic regions.
+This command can filter out regions that are shorter than a specified length (in this case, 18 base pairs).
+        - **Quality Control**:
+            When working with genomic data, you might want to exclude very short regions that could be artifacts or less reliable.
+This command helps in maintaining the quality of your dataset by keeping only those regions that meet a minimum length criterion.
+        - **Data Reduction**:
+            If you have a large dataset and are only interested in longer regions, this command can help reduce the size of the dataset, making subsequent analyses faster and more manageable.
+        - **Custom Analysis**:
+            In some analyses, you might be specifically interested in longer genomic regions due to their biological significance.
+This command allows you to focus on those regions directly.

+        **Example Scenario**<br>
+        Imagine you are analyzing ChIP-Seq data to identify binding sites of a transcription factor.
+You might want to filter out very short binding sites to focus on more substantial binding events.
+The command can help you achieve this:
+        ```bash
+        awk '$3 - $2 > 18' chipseq_peaks.bed > filtered_peaks.bed
+        ```

 - - -